shawnlawson/XAI-Visual-Guts/README.md

 ## Final update

 Animations were created and sent to the musicians.
 They made several recordings in a live cinema method - improvisational performance with projected video.
 The recordings were then analyzed and used to manipulate parameters of the NN input generators.
-Several visual recordings were made and edited together with titles and audio.
+Several visual recordings were made and edited together with titles and the recorded audio.

 [![Quanta](./Images/quanta.png)](https://vimeo.com/739492946 "Quanta")